tech-acs/crvs-smart-ig/input/pagecontent/smart_cr_card.md

 Revocation of CR cards without a `rid` field (including all pre-v1.2.0 ones) can be done using external mechanisms to calculate a dynamic `rid` value based on the JWS’s content.

 If individual revocation of SMART CR cards is not possible, then an issuer SHOULD revoke its issuing key, and allow users to obtain new CR cards; limiting the validity period of a key helps to mitigate the adverse effects of this situation.
-See the [revocation FAQ](https://github.com/smart-on-fhir/cr-cards/blob/main/FAQ/revocation.md) for more details.
+See the [revocation FAQ](https://github.com/smart-crvs/cr-cards/blob/main/FAQ/revocation.md) for more details.

 ## Issuer Generates Results

-When the issuer is ready to generate a CR card, the issuer creates a FHIR payload and packs it into a corresponding CR card VC (or CR card Set).
+When the issuer is ready to generate a CR card, the issuer creates a ACSA STD payload and packs it into a corresponding CR card VC (or CR card Set).

 ```mermaid
 sequenceDiagram